 Below are 4 ways to promote quicker recovery after spinal cord injury.

 1) Seek Early Intervention

-Rehabilitative therapy for spinal cord injury recovery typically consists of physical and occupational therapy (and possibly speech therapy if your injury is a higher-level one and affected any respiratory functions).
+Rehabilitative therapy for spinal cord injury recovery typically consists of physical and occupational therapy (and possibly speech therapy).
 Professionals will assess your functional abilities and create a personalized rehabilitation plan.

 3) Practice at Home

-What you eat matters as it affects your energy levels, mood, and body composition.
-These are all essential factors that influence motivation and performance during spinal cord injury recovery.
+What you eat matters.
+Your diet affects your energy levels, mood, and body composition, which are all major factors that influence motivation and performance during spinal cord injury rehabilitation.